Now Hiring on O‘ahu

 Because no one in the room is gambling for real, the dealer's job is hospitality and showmanship — read the table, keep it fun, teach the rules.
 If that sounds like work you already do, this is your gig.

-Honolulu Pay Reality
+Honolulu Reality Check

 A Saturday Hospitality Shift vs. a Honolulu Casino Night